ToriEggers/Rhab_TE_Gene_GenomeEvolution/BuscoPhylogeny.md

 ***Making a Phylogeny with BUSCO shared single copy orthologs***

-Code was derived from https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.323 for more information please read their paper.
+Code was derived from [Manni et al. 2021](https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.323).
+For more information please read their paper.

-#Run BUSCO on all genomes in parallel
+# Run BUSCO on all genomes in parallel

 ```
 vi busco.sh